 The Metro Chamber maintains a presence on federal issues through an engaged contract team at The Porter Group and by engaging on strategic priorities important to the growth and development of Nevada in the global economy.
 The Metro Chamber has been instrumental in several federal issues in recent years, including the designation of Tule Springs as Nevada’s first national monument and the passage of Interstate 11, which will connect Phoenix and Las Vegas (the two largest cities in the U.S. not connected by an interstate).

-In July 2018, the Las Vegas Metro Chamber led a delegation of 100 business and community leaders to Washington, D.C. to be your voice on Capitol Hill.
+In September 2019, the Las Vegas Metro Chamber partnered with the Las Vegas Global Economic Alliance to lead a delegation of over 150 business and community leaders to Washington, D.C. to be your voice on Capitol Hill.
 The Metro Chamber once again lead the largest and most diverse delegation to our nation’s capital.
 During the week long trip, Nevada business leaders met with the Nevada Congressional delegation, Congressional leadership, policy groups, and think tanks to advance a broad agenda on behalf of Nevada’s business community.
 The annual Chamber fly-in demonstrates to federal policy makers how Nevada’s business community is united, strong, and stands for good policies and legislation to help our state’s job creators.

 The Nevada Lights Up The Capitol event brought in nearly one thousand people – from Congressional leaders to staff members, industry leaders, and more, to showcase Nevada’s bright lights, open spaces, and free spirits – in a fun, lively, and dynamic party environment that only Nevada can really do.